-Philanthropists we spoke to want to understand the story of the journey out of poverty and to see social, behavioural and spiritual changes in a community, even where these are difficult to quantify.
+Philanthropists we spoke to want to understand the story of the journey out of poverty and to see social, behavioural and where these are difficult to quantify.

-The premise of our research interviews was that we have found something distinctive by working through local churches around the world, and that the interview was a consultative one to help us understand how best to engage philanthropic individuals in our approach to poverty reduction.
+he premise of our research interviews was that we have found something distinctive by working through local churches around the world, and that the interview was a consultative one to help us understand how best to engage philanthropic individuals in our approach to poverty reduction.